udemyDevops/aws-lift-and-shift/README.md

     * tomcat
     * backend
 - user request to ALB on 443 or 80 if not using certificate
-- ALB to tomcat on 8080
+- ALB to tomcat on 8080 (also a rule to allow client IP on 8080)
 - Tomcat to backend
     * MySql on 3306
     * RabbitMQ on 5672